qendil/qendil/CONTRIBUTING.md

 #### Previewing Cordova targets

+- Run `pnpm build` to build the web app.
 - Run `pnpm prepare:cordova` to prepare and install cordova platforms.
 - Run `pnpm preview:<platform>` to preview the build in the `www/`.
 - Run `pnpm preview:<platform> --serve=<url>` to preview the given URL